 I already had an established lighting style from the previous photo so I barely changed my approach.
 The only difference in these photos was that I placed a large piece of cardboard between the actors and the sunlight so that I had less ambient lighting intruding on their faces.

 The Lone Wanderer

 I picked a stretch of road, locked my camera on a tripod (so that the scene would be photographed exactly the same between the two shots) and then placed two small pebbles at the places where the characters would stand their ground.
 Joel and Tigh stood at the first marker and began staring down their imaginary enemy.
 After a few shutter clicks it was then Joel's opportunity to switch sides.
-I still can't tell him enough thank him enough for sacrificing his awesome beard.
-As he shaved, the older, more sinister agent faded away and the younger, tidier lone wanderer appeared.
+I still can't thank him enough for sacrificing his awesome beard.
+As he shaved, the older, more sinister agent faded away and the younger, more innocent appearing lone wanderer appeared.
 Joel then ran back to the scene and stood at the opposite marker so we could complete the shot.